Prambanan: Contemporary events

 On 9 to 12 November 2019, the grand Abhiṣeka sacred ceremony was performed in this temple compound.
 This Hindu ritual was held for the first time 1,163 years after the Prambanan temple was founded in 856.
 The Abhiṣeka ceremony was meant to cleanse, sanctify and purify the temple, thus signify that the temple is not merely an archaeological and tourism site, but also restored to its original function as a focus of Hindu religious activity.
 Indonesian Hindus believe that this Abhiṣeka ceremony marked a turning point to re-consecrated the temple ground and restore the spiritual energy of Prambanan temple.

+A crowd seated in prayer during the Siwaratri celebration in 2025 at the central complex of the compound in front of the Shiva temple.

+The Siwaratri celebration at Prambanan Temple is an important annual Hindu religious and cultural observance where thousands of devotees gather for night-long worship and ritual activities.
+The celebration forms the opening of the Prambanan Shiva Festival, which in 2026 began on 17 January with the Perayaan Shivaratri (Siwaratri celebration) and continued through a month of spiritual, artistic, and cultural events until the Maha Shivaratri ceremony on 15 February 2026.
+On the opening night of Siwaratri at Garuda Field and the Hindu precinct of Prambanan, the program featured the Tari Siwa Grha, symbolizing Lord Shiva as Nataraja performing the cosmic dance (Tandava), followed by chanting of puja and the japa of 1008 Shiva mantras from midnight until early morning and concluding with the final worship prayer held on Tilem Kepitu (the seventh new moon night).
+The festival's activities also include meditation, seminars on Hindu dharma, cultural performances, temple discussions, art exhibitions and painting auctions.
+Organizers and officials, including the Director General of Bimas Hindu and the Wakil Menteri Pariwisata, emphasized that the celebration is designed to both deepen spiritual reflection for devotees and strengthen Prambanan's role as a living heritage site and a center for Hindu spiritual tourism, promoting harmony between spiritual values, cultural preservation, and sustainable tourism development.